sherman205/lapa/src/content/recipes/AlmondPulpBars/index.md

   - ½ teaspoon sea salt
   - ¼ cup almond butter
   - ¼ cup peanut butter
-  - 2 teaspoons vanilla extract
+  - 2 teaspoons pure vanilla extract
-  - 1.5 oz. baking chocolate, crushed or ½ cup mini chocolate chips
+  - 1½ oz. baking chocolate, crushed or ½ cup mini chocolate chips
 instructions:
   - Preheat an oven to 350 degrees.
 In a large bowl, whisk together the dry ingredients -- almond pulp, chia seeds, flaxseed, oats, sea salt, and cinnamon.
   - In a separate bowl, whisk an egg.
-Stir in vanilla, nut butters and honey until very smooth.
+Stir in vanilla extract, nut butters and honey until very smooth.
   - Add the wet mixture into the dry ingredients and stir until sticky and absorbed.
 Fold in the chocolate gently.
   - Pour the almond mixture into a loaf pan lined with parchment paper and spread it out evenly.
 Bake for 30 minutes until firm and golden brown.
   - Cool before cutting into bars and enjoy!